openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 when they tumble or impact without deploying recovery.
 Bodies are correlated between trajectories by their stable source-component ID, not by the order in which branches happen to be created in a particular run.
-A ballistic primary body remains excluded; a nominal flight with neither a recovered body nor an independently landing separated body is refused with a ``BallisticTrajectoryException``.
+A ballistic primary body remains excluded from the landing-dispersion view, but its scalar flight metrics remain available.
 Position X is reported as east and Y as north in metres.
 A branch abort excludes only that body from the run's dispersion statistics; successful sibling bodies remain usable.
 Trajectory-wide exceptions and missing ground hits are retained